 The pipeline is based on Docker continuous integration containers that contain the Provar tool, Ant, and Chrome.
 GitLab uses these containers to run small smoke tests when new code is checked in, followed by a more extensive suite when code is merged.
 Every night, a full regression suite is run, in several environments, so every morning, the teams at Alm.
-Brand can get feedback if any new deployment has caused any regressions.
+A brand can get feedback if any new deployment has caused any regressions.

 For versioning of test cases, the Alm.
 Brand used Gitlab to design a branching structure to create multiple versions of the same test case so the test case in the environments followed the actual code it was testing.

 As a result, Alm.
 Brand now has a much more robust regression test suite that can give fast feedback, easily be maintained, and is executed automatically.
 This not only saves Alm.
 Brand many hours of manual testing for each release, but also increase the confidence of the stakeholders and development teams in Alm.
 Brand each time new code is released, improving the quality and the speed of the deliveries.